 - It poses a threat to the health and safety of others.

-- Receive verification of a documented disability from the Academic Success Center in the form of an Accommodations Notification form that states the recommended accommodations, not necessarily the specific disability;
+- Receive verification of a documented disability from the Academic Success Center that states the recommended accommodations, not necessarily the specific disability;

-- Establish the skills, knowledge and abilities that are fundamental to their courses/academic programs and evaluate students on this basis;
+- Establish the learning outcomes that are fundamental to their courses/academic programs and evaluate students on this basis;

 Stetson University's Responsibilities